This topic describes how to create a file system and mount the file system on a Windows Elastic Compute Service (ECS) instance.

 - If you want to create a mount target of the VPC type, you must create a VPC in the same region where the linked file system resides.
 Then, you attach the ECS instance that hosts the file system to the VPC.
 For more information, see Create a VPC and VSwitch.

-- Ensure that the Workstation and TCP/IP NetBIOS Helper services are started on Windows.
+- Make sure that the Workstation and TCP/IP NetBIOS Helper services are started on Windows.
 For more information, see Mount an SMB file system.

 Step 1: Create a file system